1fadi/bar/README.md

 # Status bar
-A script for live monitoring CPU usage, network conn, volume, VPN conn, installed packages, etc..
+A script that monitors live _CPU usage, network connection(also connection type), volume level, VPN connection, count installed packages, free RAM, battery level, checks USB drives_.

 Best use of this script is on a panel of a window manager on Linux based system.